 Tango / Fat Hippo

 A straight shoot-out for the best burgers in Durham right here!
-I often lean towards Fat Hippo for burgers (plus they do loyalty points and I’m pretty sure I have enough for a t-shirt now) but Tango are independent, offer outdoor seating on Elvet Bridge and have a ‘cheese bomb’ side which is basically liquid cheese that you have to dip your burger into!
+I historically leant towards Fat Hippo for burgers (plus they do loyalty points and I’m pretty sure I have enough for a t-shirt now) but Tango are independent, have a brand spanking new location Saddler Street and have a ‘cheese bomb’ side which is basically liquid cheese that you have to dip your burger into!
+After a few more visits, I’m now a Tango-man through and through!

 Fat Hippo Website